xmindltd/xmind-sdk-js/README.md

 #### .add(options) => Topic

-The components will be added if you call it with a valid title string.
+The component will be added if you call it with a valid title string.

 | Name | Type | Default | Required | Description |
 |:----:|:----:|:-------:|:--------:|:------------|